2025-26 Edition

 Modeling, stability, and specifications of feedback control systems.
 Root locus, Bode plots, Nyquist criteria, and state-space methods for dynamic analysis and design.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 160LA.
 Control Systems I Laboratory.
 1 Unit.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 163.
 Power Systems.
 4 Units.